-Syria and other Western Military Interventions: The Art of Thinking with Tara McCormack
+COTO PODCAST: Syria and other Western Military Interventions: a conversation with Tara McCormack

 War is a strange beast.
 On the one hand, war is something nobody seems to want.
 Yet it’s something that western countries can’t seem to stop engaging in.
 War is initiated, supposedly, to prevent wider war.
 When this isn’t the official pretext for military intervention, morality and humanitarianism become the justifications.
 Such justifications are no longer the providence of hawkish conservatives, advocating wars dovish lefties have a consistent stance against.
 Rather, today’s left seems much more comfortable with military intervention, much more part of an establishment that sees the west as a kind of moral police force for the rest of the world.
 Hillary Clinton, in many ways, was closer to George W. Bush than Donald Trump ever was.
 More bizarrely, the political forces cheering on the escalation of tension between Russia and the West are often members of the Democratic and Labour parties.
 Meanwhile, their opponents are often less mainstream conservatives and libertarians.